-Remote access software may be installed and used post-compromise as an alternate communications channel for redundant access or as a way to establish an interactive remote desktop session with the target system.
-They may also be used as a component of malware to establish a reverse connection or back-connect to a service or adversary-controlled system.
+Remote access tools may be installed and used post-compromise as an alternate communications channel for redundant access or to establish an interactive remote desktop session with the target system.
+It may also be used as a malware component to establish a reverse connection or back-connect to a service or adversary-controlled system.

 ID | Name | Description |